Frequently Asked Questions

 Yes, both Rapp-it Pipe Repair Bandage and Rapp-it Steel Putty can be used underwater in either fresh or salt water.
 Curing time may vary according to the temperature of the water.
-Cold water will increase the cure time and hot water will reduce the cure time.
+Cold water will slow the cure time, and warmer water will result in a faster cure time.

 What is the recommended thickness of Rapp-it?